aderbique/CSE571/assignments/assn5/ASSIGNMENT5.md

 ## Exercise 1.3 (8pt)
 ### Prompt
 Consider the 101 x 3 world shown below.
 In the start state the agent has a choice of two deterministic actions, Up or Down, but in the other states the agent has one deterministic action, Right.
-Assuming a discounted reward function, for what values of the discount `v` should the agent choose Up and for which Down?
-Compute the utility of each action as a function of `v`.
+Assuming a discounted reward function, for what values of the discount γ should the agent choose Up and for which Down?
+Compute the utility of each action as a function of γ.
 (Note that this simple example actually reflects many real-world situations in which one must weight the value of an immediate action versus the potential continual long-termin consequences, such as choosing to dump pollutants into a lake.)

 <Inser fiogure here>